FRCR Part 1 (Radiology) - CR1 -advice for candidates (anatomy module)

 Acronyms and abbreviations

-Candidates should always avoid using these in their answers.
+Candidates should not use acronyms and abbreviations in their answers.
 What is commonplace in one institution may not be so elsewhere.
-Many clinical errors have arisen from the use of acronyms, so their use is strongly discouraged in this exam.
+Many clinical errors have arisen from the use of acronyms, so being precise and using the correct terminology is vital for both clinical practice and for this exam.

 Spelling mistakes